Pure White is one of Sherwin Williams top selling paint colors, but we all know the hunt for the perfect white is anything but easy!

 Origami White is an off-white with an LRV of 76.
 So it is darker than Pure White.

-It is also more red.
+It is also a bit more red.

 Pure White vs Benjamin Moore Oxford White (CC-30 or 869)